stanislawbartkowski/CACenter/README.md

 Data Base Updated
 /tmp/tmp.TqrQoFdLE7: OK
 ```
-Exit code 0 means that certificate was created succesfully, other code is returned in case of any failure.
+Exit code 0 means that certificate was created successfully, anoother code is returned in case of any failure.
 The *$DIRCA/intermediate/index.txt* file is appended and the newly created certificated are stored in the *$DIRCA/intermediate/private/NUMBER* directory.
 # Generate .p12
 Create openssl pkcs12 file containing private key and certficate.
-The certficates should be alredy create by *./ca.sh makecert* command.
+The certificates should be already create by *./ca.sh makecert* command.
 >  ./ca.sh makep12 /number/ /password/<br>
 * number : the subdirectory in *private* directory
 * password : encryption password for pkcs12 file generated.